toutjavascript/Fooocus-Log-Viewer/README.md

 ## Fooocus Version Compability

 This add-on is validated from V2.1.852 Fooocus version.

 Each update is at risk to break the proper functionning of the script.

 Please contact when broken.

-Please share your ideas here by opening discussion
+Please share your ideas here by opening discussion.

 ## Original idea and work

-The idea and initial work is inspired by https://github.com/lllyasviel/Fooocus/discussions/693
+The idea and initial work is inspired by @sngazm at https://github.com/lllyasviel/Fooocus/discussions/693